elise-is/LiveBoost/README.md

 **Validation_set1.csv** is the validation dataset-1 contains 86 HBV infected subjects with their histopathologic staging of hepatic fibrosis, Age, AST, ALT, PLT, and FIB_4.

+For validation dataset-2, please refer to the original paper: https://doi.org/10.1371/journal.pone.0190455.

+For validation dataset-3, please refer to the original paper: https://doi.org/10.1371/journal.pone.0133515.

 # Code
 **Code Sharing.Rmd** provides session information, package requirements, and all ready-to-use codes written in R.